fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

     * IPv6 is not supported
     * MTU maximum is 1500
 * Inter-region peer traffic is encrypted and sent across the AWS private network
-* A security group may be updated with the security group of the peer VPC, if it is in the same region, or the CIDR block block of a peer VPC if it is in different region
+* A security group may be updated with the security group of the peer VPC, if it is in the same region, or the CIDR block of a peer VPC if it is in different region
 * Routes are required for VPC peer communication, and have target id of pcx-xxxxx
 * The most specific route takes priority if routes to different VPC peers overlap
 * Support for PrivateLink access over VPC peers was recently added, which allows access to VPC endpoints